agda/agda/doc/user-manual/tools/command-line-options.rst

      Importing a file using e.g. :option:`--cubical` into one which does not.

-.. option:: MissingDeclarations
+.. option:: MissingDataDeclaration

-     Definitions not associated to a declaration.
+     Constructor definitions not associated to a data declaration.

 .. option:: MissingDefinitions